Mohamed-Shaaban/Machine-learning-Housing-Pricing/README.md

 # Model Evaluation and Validation
 ## Project: Predicting Boston Housing Prices

+### Works done in this project:
+- Compare bias and variance in data modeling.
+- Estimate model parameters using optimization algorithms.
+- Use cross validation and tune its paramters.
+- Analyze model performance.
+- Deploy methods to select between models.
+- Exploit the model to form predictions.
+- predict prices using regression model for housing dataset.

 ### Install

 This project requires **Python** and the following Python libraries installed: